Global Vietnamese Youth and Their Efforts to Preserve and Promote Vietnamese

 From a Facebook page, "Beautiful Vietnamese" has transformed into a non-profit organization with many projects to preserve the Vietnamese language.
 Currently, the organization's Facebook has more than 148,000 followers, reaching thousands of young Vietnamese people abroad.

-Nghia explains his group's missions statement. "'Beautiful Vietnamese' is not only the organization's name but also the message that all members want to send to the community.
+Nghia explains his group's mission statement. "'Beautiful Vietnamese' is not only the organization's name but also the message that all members want to send to the community.
 We want to learn the beauty of Vietnamese and also spread that beauty to the community, especially young people.
 With friendly and lively articles, we hope to bring a more friendly perspective on linguistics, while at the same time stimulating pride in the diversity and richness of our homeland's language.
 Thereby, each Vietnamese will raise their awareness to preserve, spread and promote the noble values of the beloved Vietnamese language".

 Spread Vietnamese through literature and teaching

-The story of preserving Vietnamese does not stop at language research, but is also expressed through literature and teaching.
+The story of preserving Vietnamese does not stop at language research but is also expressed through literature and teaching.
 At the Vietnam Summer Camp 2024, Nguyen Nam Khanh, a young Vietnamese living in Pakistan, brought along Nguyen Du's "Truyen Kieu" to introduce Vietnamese culture to international friends.
 Khanh believes that literature is a bridge between him and his homeland, helping to maintain the connection of language and culture.

 "I often look for the English translation of "Truyen Kieu" to introduce Vietnamese culture to my friends in the host country," Khanh said.

-Meanwhile, Le Nguyen Luu An, a young overseas Vietnamese in Malaysia, chooses teaching to preserve Vietnamese.
+Meanwhile, Le Nguyen Luu An, a young overseas Vietnamese in Malaysia, chooses to teach to preserve Vietnamese.
 Together with her mother, An teaches overseas Vietnamese children at the Vietnamese Language Club.
 “I feel proud to see the children making progress, being able to write, read and communicate in Vietnamese,” An said.
 Teaching Vietnamese not only helps children maintain the language but also connects family generations, helping them get closer to their cultural roots.

 Technology - A bridge to preserve Vietnamese